 After the allotted time, get together and unveil the weirdest things that you were able to hunt down and introduce your puppy to.
 You may have to vote to decide who wins.

 - There are countless benefits of a well-socialized dog and the life he will lead compared to that of the dog who misses this chance.
 In some cases, it could mean the difference between the life and death of a dog.

 - Dogs that cannot cope in certain situations may end up not having the same opportunities as a well-socialized dog and will require special attention in order to keep them and others safe.

 - Socializing your puppy gives him the skills to navigate all that modern life has to offer.

 - By introducing your puppy to the world (pairing this with food and fun) you are building your dog’s confidence to deal with life as it comes.
 You raise a resilient dog.

 - Dogs that live in isolation do not respond well to new experiences.
-Can you guarantee that your dog will never meet a clown, a cyclist, a small unruly child?
+Can you guarantee that your dog will never meet a clown, a cyclist, or a small unruly child?
 The list goes on and on.
 It is unrealistic to assume that your dog will not encounter some odd sights during his life.
 Odd from the dog’s perspective, not yours.

 - Listen up all you single people!
 Socializing your puppy is a great way to meet and make new friends!
 Everyone loves a puppy.

 - The friendly challenge of playing this game is a great way to ensure that the puppy gets the best possible early social education.